alexwlchan/alexwlchan.net/src/_drafts/using-fuzzy-string-matching-to-find-duplicate-tags.md

 Comparing every pair is [O(<em>N</em><sup>2</sup>) complexity](https://en.wikipedia.org/wiki/Computational_complexity) in the number of tags.
 This could be slow with lots of tags, but my personal collections don't have enough tags for that to be an issue.
-Comparing the 1100 tags in my Pinboard account takes 1.5s on a fairly old laptop; it's plenty fast enough.
+Comparing the ~1100&nbsp;tags in my Pinboard account takes 1.5s on a fairly old laptop; it's plenty fast enough.

 When I call this function, I usually have a tally-like dictionary as input.
 For each similar pair, I print the number of times I've used the tag, which helps me see what the canonical spelling of a duplicate tag is.